shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-03-restore.md

 ## Next Steps

-The ability to restore an account whitout the need to depend on tier-party is a great features from web3.
-Now, we're ready to fund our account with some MATIC the native token of the Polygon blockchain.
+The ability to restore an account whitout the need to depend on tier-party is a great feature from web3.
+Now, we're ready to fund our account with some **MATIC** the native token of the Polygon blockchain.